-Come, nurture your spirit through free discourse, song, and meditation or prayer.
-Offer your children the opportunity to develop their personal moral structure and spiritual path through socially conscious activities and studies of world philosophies, traditions and religions.
-Put your values to work through volunteer opportunities to serve others, advocate for social justice, and care for our beloved planet.
+We offer our children the opportunity to develop their personal moral structure and spiritual path through socially conscious activities and studies of world philosophies, traditions and religions.

 Come, reconnect with your spiritual side on your own terms, and in the loving and mindful embrace of a vibrant community.